-As a sociological and cultural phenomenon, unique Japanese pop culture such as manga comics and anime cartoons has also spread worldwide and achieved massive following mostly by younger population.
+As a sociological and cultural phenomenon, unique Japanese pop culture such as manga comics and anime cartoons has also spread worldwide and achieved massive following mostly by the younger population.

-Japan is a must visit place when traveling through Asia and we cannot recommend it enough.
+Japan is a must-visit place when traveling through Asia and we cannot recommend it enough.
 Enjoy!